Pepegasca/title-plugin/README.md

-# Plugin Title from Carbyne Search
+# Plugin Title from API
-Plugin to fetch the title from Carbyne Search by using the embed code and display it on the player.
+Plugin to fetch the title from API by using the embed code and display it on the player.

 ## Build
 Steps to build